2018 Rockefeller Center Christmas Tree Lighting: How, When, And Where To Watch

 - Live-stream: NBC New York, 5th Avenue Cam (possible view)

 Again, don’t forget that the actual lighting of the tree usually takes place halfway through the broadcast.
 If you’re not planning on watching the whole thing, make sure you tune in around 9 p.m.
-ET to see the tree lit up.
+ET to see the tree light up.

-For those who will be in New York City for the lighting, Free Tours By Foot is recommending you show up by 3 p.m. and no later than 4 p.m. if you want a good spot.
-This event draws huge crowds every single year and you don’t want to get pushed as far back as humanly possible by showing up late.
+For those who will be in New York City for the lighting, Free Tours By Foot is recommending you show up by 3 p.m. — and no later than 4 p.m. — if you want a good spot.
+The event draws huge crowds every single year, and you don’t want to get pushed far back into the crowd by showing up late.

 A star reborn: For the first time in 15 years, the iconic Rockefeller Center Christmas Tree topper has been redesigned. https://t.co/hKCzwW6UpH